 Netflix has much to celebrate, with its financial results from the first quarter of 2015 suggesting everything is looking rosy.
 The number of subscribers is up by 4.9 million, which includes 2.6 million outside of the United States.
 Revenues stood at $1.57 billion, with earnings per share higher than expected at $0.77.
 The Netflix share price rose on the news.

-The company’s CEO Reed Hastings used his quarterly letter [PDF link] to announce a couple of changes coming to the service.
+The company’s CEO Reed Hastings used his quarterly letter [No Longer Available] to announce a couple of changes coming to the service.
 He said, “Over the next year we’ll evolve from using HTTP to using Secure HTTP (HTTPS) while browsing and viewing content on our service.”
 He also made a vague promise to overhaul the UI, suggesting these changes “will bring video playback forward into the browse experience.”
 And about time too.

 GameStop Wants Your Classic Consoles